DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 decryption password, here are 2 ideas:

 1. Call them using some E2E encrypted VoIP application and tell them the password
-2. Send the password using some E2E encrypted chat application, preferrably with message auto-expiry
+2. Send the password using some E2E encrypted chat application, preferably with message auto-expiry

 One of the big security risks with symmetric, password based secret sharing are keyloggers and audio surveillance (smartphones, laptop or hidden mics), so you